maximilianh/crisporPaper/README.md

         out/compEffScores-valid.pdf

 plotHeat.R:
-        Creates the heatmap of spearman correlations
+        Creates the heatmap of correlations
         Input: out/effScoreComp.tsv
-        Output: out/heatData.tsv and out/heatMap.pdf
+        Output: out/heatData.tsv and out/heatMap.pdf and .png
+               out/heatMap-2.pdf and .png
-        = FIGURE 4
+        = FIGURE 4 and FIGURE 5
         This is an R script!
         Has to be run with "Rscript plotHeat.R" unlike all other scripts.